Marquess of Waterford: Present peer

+He succeeded to the peerages and the Curraghmore House estate on the death of his father in 2015.

-The heir apparent is the present holder's son Richard John de la Poer Beresford, Earl of Tyrone (born 1987), a polo professional who is known as Richard Le Poer.
+Waterford has divided his life between Ireland and England, where he managed farms, stables, and polo teams.
+His oldest son and heir apparent is his son Richard John de la Poer Beresford, Earl of Tyrone (born 1987), a polo professional who is known as Richard Le Poer.